FusionCache/docs/docs/createclasses/createclasses.md

 ## Details
 `CREATE_CLASSES` contains a JSON object for each class to be created.
-The key of each object is the class name:
+The key of each object is the class name.

+The classes are created in the order they appear in the query, which is useful when a class has a member which is also class:

 ```json
 {